 - Maritz Map Room: This collection contains over 50,000 circulating and reference sheet maps, and more than 100 current and historical atlases.
 This collection is on Level 9.

 - Aviation History Collection: Learn about aviation’s early history through publications developed by airplane manufacturers Boeing, Curtiss and Douglas, from 1930 to 1950.
-Please Ask Us if you would like to request access.
+Items in this collection are accessible through the Seattle Room.

 - Genealogy Collection: Search more than 40,000 items tracing the history of North American families, dating back to Colonial times.
 Reference librarians are available on Level 9 to help with your research.
 You can also make an appointment to work with a genealogy librarian one-on-one.